ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 </textvar>
 ```

 Assuming no losses in the livestock sector, the water abstracted and the demand are equal.
-Therfore, the consumptive use is:
+Therefore, the consumptive use is:

 $$LivestockConsumptiveUse = LivestockConsumptiveUseFraction \cdot LivestockDemand$$